ERC721Ash/ERC721Ash/README.md

 ERC-721Ash is an improved implementation of the IERC721 standard that supports trading tokens for charge royalty fee.

 Here's why:
-* Against the zero royalty fee NFT marketplace trading market, such as: X2Y2
+* Against the zero royalty fee NFT marketplace, such as: X2Y2
 * Disruptive Innovation - Revenue Stream, Controlled Liquidity ...
 * More ...